AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Numerical results

 where $(a_i,b_i)$ are the training samples, $b_i \in \{-1,1\}$ are binary labels.
 This model is convex and commonly used as a baseline for large-scale classification tasks.
 Box constraints $[-1,1]^n$ were imposed to conform with the setup in \cite{curtis} and to enable direct comparison with existing stochastic methods.
 We model the computational cost by $FEV_k$ – the number of scalar products required by the specified method to compute $x_k$, starting from the initial point $x_0$.

 To evaluate the performance of the considered methods, we present: the distance between $x_k$ and the solution $x^*$ of the considered problem, i.e., $||x_k - x^*||$, against the computational cost measure $FEV_k$.
+The stopping criterion in all comparisons is a fixed budget of scalar products (FEV), so the methods are evaluated up to the same computational effort.

-In the Figure \ref{Mushroomslog}, the comparison of the three algorithms (AS-BOX, SIPM, and PSGM) is demonstrated on the \textit{Mushrooms} dataset.
+In Figure \ref{Mushroomslog}, the comparison of the four algorithms (AS-BOX, SIPM, PSGM, and FULL SAMPLE (AS-BOX full sample, for all $k: N_k=N,$)) is demonstrated on the \textit{Mushrooms} dataset.
 The graph shows the Euclidean distance $||x_k - x^*||$ as a function of the number of scalar products $FEV_k$, where AS-BOX achieves the fastest convergence toward the reference solution.
 SIPM shows a slower but steady decrease, while PSGM seems to be stagnating.
+On this dataset, the FULL SAMPLE ($N_k=N$) performs the worst overall, exhibiting the slowest convergence.

 A similar behavior can be observed on the \textit{IJCNN1} dataset (Figure \ref{ijcnn1log}), where AS-BOX again achieves the best performance and reaches the smallest distance to the reference solution, attaining an accuracy level of $10^{-1}$ between $150{,}000$ and $200{,}000$ $FEV_k$, SIPM follows with moderate convergence, and PSGM remains the slowest method.
+On this dataset, the FULL SAMPLE ($N_k=N$) is slightly better than PSGM, but still clearly worse than AS-BOX and SIPM.

+In Figure \ref{comparisonfull} we report the evolution of the subsample size $N_k$ as a function of the computational budget $\mathrm{FEV}_k$ for AS-BOX on two datasets.
+The growth of $N_k$ is monotone and staircase-like - $N_k$ increases only when the acceptance test fails, and remains flat otherwise.
+On \textit{Mushrooms} ($m=8{,}124$), $N_k$ peaked at $168$ (about $2.1\%$ of the data); on \textit{IJCNN1} ($m=49{,}990$), it peaked at $504$ (about $1.0\%$).
+In neither case did the method reach the full sample size, indicating that AS-BOX makes steady progress without resorting to $N_k=N$, which underlies its computational efficiency at a fixed $\mathrm{FEV}_k$ budget.